AugustHuangMX/quartz/content/Property Rights and the Incentive to Work.md

 ---

-That means the protection of property rights are really important.
+That means the protection of propery rights are really important.
 But [[How Should Property Rights Be Assigned?]]